JacobArchambault/DotNetBox/README.md

 ## Required dependencies
 To run this script, you'll need to have a development environment with bash, Toolbx, and Podman installed.

+## Primer on Toolbx and containerized development environments
+[Toolbx](https://github.com/containers/toolbox/) is a project for building containerized development environments built on OCI compliant technologies including Podman and Buildah.
+It comes pre-installed on Linux Fedora workstations, and is an integral part of developing on Silverblue, Fedora's atomic desktop variant.

 ## Additional information
 This project builds on information in the following blog post, which does a nice job explaining how to use Podman and Toolbox to build and run custom container images.